bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

  mid() | Returns a certain number of characters from a column format() | Returns a field in the format specified (YYYY-MM-DD)

+Wow.
+That sure is a lot of new things to learn.
+Where would one even begin to use commands that are so complicated?
+Good question.
+Let me give you some examples that could be applied to the database that we have already made.

+* You would like to find out which color fruits, on average, are the most expensive.
+* You would like to find out the sum of all of the fruits in your store
+* You would like to know how many different types or fruits you own
+* You would like to return the first three letters of each fruits name, so that you can index them efficiently in store
+* You would like to know that longest fruit name in your store

 ## MySQL/Databases - JOINS